ParadauxIO/ComputerScienceFriendlyCornerPages/docs/planned.md

 	- cheat sheet

 - discord
-	- getting verified
-	- rules
 	- getting unbanned
-	- joining
-	- bot
+	- getting access to your personal data

 - mathematics
 	- make it exist